jamiecha88/snackish/README.md

-# Snackstore
+# Snackish

-Snackstore is a food-ordering application it has all the functionalities which a normal e-ecommerce store has like user-authentication, food-listings, real-time cart component and a beautiful User-Interface
+Snackish is a food-ordering application it has all the functionalities which a normal e-ecommerce store has like user-authentication, food-listings, real-time cart component and a beautiful User-Interface

 ![IMG](./screenshot.png)